-For the 2021-22 school year, a parent may request in writing that a student repeat grade 4, 5, 6, 7, or 8 that the student was enrolled in during the 2020-21 school year.
+Beginning in the 2021-22 school year, a parent may request in writing that a student repeat the grade (4, 5, 6, 7, or 8) that he or she was enrolled in during that school year.
 Before granting the request, the department may convene a retention committee to meet and discuss the request and will invite the parent to participate.